waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Secondary:** Pass Dragon User Challenge.
 - **Immediate:** Reach the Dragon Shrine via the East Whirlpool.

-# Current Status (Turn 18309)
+# Current Status (Turn 18310)
-- **Location:** Dragon's Den B1F (26, 22).
+- **Location:** Dragon's Den B1F (24, 22).
-- **Action:** Test interaction with Eastern Buoys/Whirlpools.
+- **Action:** Retry Navigation to (26, 22).
 - **Reasoning:**
-    - Interactions with (24, 23) and (25, 23) failed.
-    - "Can't use that here" message suggests those specific tiles might not be valid Whirlpool targets, or "Buoy" tiles are unbreakable barriers.
+    - Previous navigation failed (likely due to malformed path_plan missing start node).
-    - Testing (26, 23) [Down] and (27, 22) [Right] to be thorough.
+    - Still need to test Eastern Buoys at (26, 23) and (27, 22).
-    - If these fail, the "Southern Barrier" hypothesis is likely false, and I must explore North for a different path.
+    - If movement fails again, I am physically blocked or stuck, and must try a different direction entirely.
 - **Sequence:**
+  1. Navigate to (26, 22).
+  2. Next Turn: Interact with Buoys.

+# Plan
 1. Move to (26, 22).
-  2. Face Down (26, 23), Interact.
-  3. Face Right (27, 22), Interact.

-# Plan
-1. Test (26, 23) and (27, 22).
+2. Test (26, 23) and (27, 22).
-2. If successful, proceed.
+3. If successful, proceed.
-3. If fails, Navigate North to explore the channel and look for a gap in the barrier or another path.
+4. If fails, Navigate North to explore the channel and look for a gap in the barrier or another path.

 # Tile Mechanics
 - **Whirlpool:** Obstacle.
 Requires HM06 + Badge.